Do you want to jump-start your online side hustle in a big way?

-Along the way I’ve learned a lot of great stuff on what to look for and what to avoid, so in this article I’m going to show you how to evaluate and buy a website on Flippa.com.
+Along the way I’ve learned a lot of great stuff on what to look for and what to avoid, so in this article, I’m going to show you how to evaluate and buy a website on Flippa.com.

 Questions You Should Ask Yourself Before You Start

-Before we jump into the process their are some basic questions you need to define that will help make the process go a bit smoother for you.
+Before we jump into the process there are some basic questions you need to define that will help make the process go a bit smoother for you.
 So take a moment and define these things up front and you will likely have more success.

 Do You Want To Buy A Starter Site Or An Established Site?